Notes on John 10

 The Lord Jesus is presented as both shepherd and gate.
 He is the true Shepherd Who leads and gives life to His flock; He is the Gate through Whom His own become members.
 John 10 expands on who those are who receive Him (1:12).
 The Lord’s new and enlarged flock will have other sheep (Gentiles) added; Christ must include them as well.
 They will hear His voice even if Jesus’ own people reject Him.
 These Gentiles – drawn to Christ (6:44) and sought by Him (Luke 19:10) – will come.
 As children born of God, they will listen; they will believe; they will follow.
 In John 1:9-13 the Apostle previews the opposite responses to Christ we should expect to find in this Gospel.
 In the events of John 9 & 10, the blind man received Jesus, while the false shepherds’ rejection is vigorous.
 Throughout this Gospel, one written to encourage faith, the hostile nature of unbelief receives a remarkable amount of attention.

-of two kinds and implies there are sheep of two kinds.
-The analogy also
+mentions shepherds of two kinds and implies there are sheep of two kinds.

-included a sheep pen with a gate and an employee who worked there.
 The

+analogy also included a sheep pen with a gate and an employee who worked there.

-Pharisees (mentioned in 9:40,41) did not understand His extended metaphor in
+The Pharisees (mentioned in 9:40, 41) did not understand His extended metaphor

-this paragraph, just as they did not understand His words in 9:39.
-Later Jesus
+in this paragraph, just as they did not understand His words in 9:39.
+Later

-will say that He is the good shepherd and that those who follow Him are His
+Jesus will say that He is the good shepherd and that those who follow Him are

 10:3-5 It is not only the watchman who discerns whether a man coming for sheep had a right to do so; the sheep also recognize or reject the man approaching them.
 In a land familiar with shepherding, all these things Jesus said were familiar to them.
 What they did not grasp was how He applied these figures of speech.
 The sheep recognize their shepherd and follow Him, just as the blind man believed (9:38).
 He heard the Shepherd’s voice (5:25) and showed himself to be one of the Lord’s sheep.
 Jesus’ sheep listen to His voice (v.3) and follow because they know His voice.
 This paragraph is not about how to recognize false teachers; their character is described later.
 His sheep (by the working of God’s Spirit, 1 John 3:21 – 4:3) are discerning, so they follow the right shepherd.
 This defines who His sheep are.